hschh86/dgx505-dump-tools/documents/DGX505Midi.md

 * Brightness, to `40` (±0)
 * RPN, to `7F 7F` (Null)

-It also cancels an active portamento control still waiting for note_on (but doesn't affect the actual note).
+It also cancels an active portamento control still waiting for Note On (but doesn't affect the actual note).

 It does *not* affect: